Maee127/Adversarial-Notebooks/README.md

 1. Essay #1 — The Fog of Certainty: On Deep Learning's Secret Vice (Published in Medium)
 2. Essay #2 — The Attack Landscape: Why Silence Is the Vulnerability (Published in Towards AI)
 3. Essay #3 — Walls, Shields and Illusions: Defenses and their limits(Published in Towards AI)
-4. The bridge essay — Why Defenses Alone Will Never Be Enough(coming soon)
+4. The bridge essay — The Bridge: From Resistance to Awareness, Why Defenses Alone Will Never Be Enough (Published in Medium)
-5. ...
+5. Essay #4 (coming soon)
+6. ....

 # Adversarial AI: Attacks, Defenses, and Model Awareness